dnigh45/parkerdjphase3project/README.md

 #### Model Tuning
-Model tuning in this case was handled via a grid search with feature additions from a previous iteration of the logistic regression model.
+Model tuning in this case was handled via a grid search with feature selections coming from a previous iteration of the logistic regression model.
 Coefficent magnitude was the primary filter for selection of features.
-Otherwise, the best coefficients were grabbed from the following grid:
+Otherwise, the best hyperparameters were acquired from the following grid:
 ```
 log_reg_grid = {'log__C': stats.uniform(loc=0, scale=10),
                'log__l1_ratio': stats.expon(scale=0.2),